-Lake Rockwell and Lake Hodgson provide water to Akron and Ravenna.
+Lake Rockwell, Lake Hodgson, Muzzy Lake, and Crystal Lake provide water to the Cities of Akron and Ravenna.
 Other water bodies with the potential to supply water to nearby communities include Mogadore Reservoir, Berlin Lake, Walborn Reservoir and Lake Pippen.
 Berlin Lake and Michael J. Kirwan Reservoir are operated by the US Army Corp of Engineers (USACE) and have specific authorized uses.
 These uses include flood protection, low flow augmentation, water supply (Berlin Lake), fish and wildlife enhancement, and recreation.
 Recreation is also provided for by Wingfoot Lake, Mogadore Reservoir, Walborn Reservoir and Lake Hodgson.